ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 .. _lookup_plugins:

-Lookup Plugins
+Lookup plugins
 ==============

 .. contents::
    :local:
    :depth: 2

 Lookup plugins are an Ansible-specific extension to the Jinja2 templating language.
 You can use lookup plugins to access data from outside sources (files, databases, key/value stores, APIs, and other services) within your playbooks.
 Like all :ref:`templating <playbooks_templating>`, lookups execute and are evaluated on the Ansible control machine.
 Ansible makes the data returned by a lookup plugin available using the standard templating system.
 You can use lookup plugins to load variables or templates with information from external sources.
+You can :ref:`create custom lookup plugins <developing_lookup_plugins>`.

 .. note::
    - Lookups are executed with a working directory relative to the role or play,